Huachao/vscode-restclient/README.md

     "time": "Wed, 21 Oct 2015 18:27:50 GMT"
 }
 ```
-Once you prepared a request, use shortcut `Ctrl+Alt+R`, or press `F1` and then select/type `Rest Client: Send Request`, the response will be displayed in the output window at the bottom of Visual Studio Code.
+Once you prepared a request, use shortcut `Ctrl+Alt+R`, or press `F1` and then select/type `Rest Client: Send Request`, the response will be previewed in seperate panel of Visual Studio Code.

 ## Install
 Press `F1`, type `ext install rest-client`.